Stepka/baskt-recommendation-system/README.md

-Recommendation System located at baskt-recommendation-system at the baskt.com ec2 instasnce.
+Recommendation System located at ec2 instasnce and ru with Flask server.

 ### Content.